HieunguyenScm/workforce-rostering-resource-allocation-optimization/README.md

    L^{\max}, L^{\min} \in \mathbb{Z}.
    $$

-The resulting model is a mixed-integer linear program solvable with standard MIP solvers such as Gurobi.
+The resulting model is a mixed-integer linear program solvable with standard MILP solvers such as Gurobi.

 ## 4. Rule-based assignment for next month (Q2)